Gerhard Feyerabend

-Gerhard Feyerabend (29 April 1898 – 6 November 1965) was a German general in the Wehrmacht of Nazi Germany during World War II who commanded several divisions.
+Gerhard Fritz Franz Feyerabend (29 April 1898 – 6 November 1965) was a German general and divisional commander in the Wehrmacht of Nazi Germany during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross.
-Feyerabend surrendered to the Soviet forces in the Courland Pocket; he was released in 1947.
+Feyerabend surrendered to the Soviet forces in the Courland Pocket on 10 May 1945; he was released on 10 July 1947.